How to Deal With Depression: 11 Easy Ways Really Work

 4. Improve Your Eating Habits

 You are what you eat.
 There’s no denying the relationship between diet and mental health.
-In fact, there’s more evidence on nutrition treating and preventing mental illnesses.
+There’s more evidence on nutrition treating and preventing mental illnesses.

 Lack of certain brain-essential nutrients can trigger depression.
 For example, a study in 2012 found that zinc deficiency in the body increases symptoms of depression.
 Improving your eating habits could be vital in reducing your symptoms.
 Rather than binge eating when you feel depressed, you can create a healthy diet plan.